agiledev-students-fall2022/final-project-team-rotten-classes/UX-DESIGN.md

 ## Wireframe

-This is the wireframe displaying all the screens.
+This is the wireframe displaying all the screens (HOME screen at the center).

 ![](ux-design/BigWireframe.png)